Pairing Art and Music

 Rhythm – How long or short a sound is

 Texture – The layers of sounds, how sparse or dense the music is

 Timbre – The unique sound quality of an instrument or sound

 Tonality – The overall sound of the music as pleasant or unpleasant

-Enter the gallery (Eskenazi Gallery, European and American Art, Modern and Contemporary, first floor) and proceed forward.
-Turn left at the ‘focus gallery’ now displaying artworks from the Art Bridges Collection.
-Interior with Music hangs on the left-hand wall.
+Enter the gallery (Eskenazi Gallery, European and American Art, Modern and Contemporary, first floor) and continue forward.
+This is the third painting on the right.